Bird Genders

 White growths (galls) on the stems of the plant allow plant growth while the fly eggs develop inside.

-Tree roots that would normally be underground but have been exposed due to erosion.
+Tree roots that would normally be underground have been exposed due to erosion.

 Mist is visible over an Iowa lake.

-Several trees that have been cut down or stripped of their bark due to animal activity
+Trees can be cut down or stripped of their bark by animals.

-These images show Iowa fields that have been altered with tiling and...
+Some Iowa fields have been altered with tiling and terraces.